blt2114/twisted_diffusion_sampler/README.md

 <img src="https://github.com/blt2114/twisted_diffusion_sampler/blob/main/media/TDS_protein.gif" alt= “” width="50%" height="50%">

 The above shows the output of the twisted diffusion sampler (TDS) applied to the motif-scaffolding problem, a central problem in computational protein design.
-TDS uses a diffusion model of protein structures to evolves a set of a weighted set of scaffolds (red-white-blue) to stabilize a helical motif highlighted in black.
-Over the course of the denoising process, promising scaffolds are up-weighted and replicated while less promising scaffolds are down-weighted, fade away, and are are replaced.
+TDS uses a diffusion model of protein structures to evolves a set of a weighted set of scaffolds (blue-pink-yello) to stabilize a helical motif highlighted in black.
+Over the course of the denoising process, promising scaffolds are up-weighted and replicated while less promising scaffolds are down-weighted, fade away, and are replaced.
 Ultimately TDS produces a weighted set of compatible scaffolds.

 TDS enables one use existing classification models and diffusion generative models for a range of conditional generation problems without any further neural network training or fine-tuning.
 The algorithm applies when one has (1) a diffusion model capable of unconditional generation and (2) a way to specify the conditioning criteria as either a likelihood given (noise-free) data or more general constraints, including inpainting.